 A cake-y chocolate brownie baked in a flaky pie crust and topped with an ample layer of light and fluffy strawberry mousse.
 How does that sound… for dinner?
+APRIL FOOLS!
+What looks like desert is actually a Meatloaf Pie topped with beet-infused mashed potatoes.
+The perfect dinner prank!

 Place this pie on the dinner table and everyone will think you’ve forgotten the main course and skipped straight for dessert, until they take a bite!